Semar

-Semar is a character in Javanese mythology who frequently appears in wayang shadow plays.
-He is one of the punokawan (clowns), but is in fact divine and very wise.
+Semar (Javanese script: ꦱꦼꦩꦂ) is a character in Javanese mythology who frequently appears in wayang shadow plays.
+He is one of the punokawan (clowns) but is divine and very wise.
 He is the dhanyang (guardian spirit) of Java, and is regarded by some as the most sacred figure of the wayang set.
 He is said to be the god Sang Hyang Ismaya in human form.

 The name Semar is said to derive from the Javanese word samar ("dim, obscure, mysterious").
-He is often referred to with the honorific, "Kyai Lurah Semar" ("the venerable chief").
+He is often referred to by the honorific, "Kyai Lurah Semar" ("the venerable chief").

 Description

-In depictions, Semar appears with a flat nose, a protruding lower jaw, a tired eye, and bulging rear, belly, and chest.
+In depictions, Semar appears with a flat nose, a protruding lower jaw, a tired eye, and a bulging rear, belly, and chest.
 He wears a checkered hipcloth, symbolizing sacredness.
 Like the other panakawan, the wayang kulit puppet does not have the elaborate openwork and ornamentation characteristic of the heroes In wayang wong, Semar always leans forward, one hand palm up on his back and the other extended partly forward, moving up and down, with an extended forefinger.

 By tradition Semar has three sons, the other punakawans in the wayang: Gareng, Petruk, and Bagong (Bagong does not appear in Surakarta-style wayang).
 In some wayangs, he has a brother Togog (or Hyang Antaga), who is the servant-clown of a demonic hero.